smnorris/mit_onetool_data/README.md

 This installs only to local folder, rather than the system python's site-packages.

-This is problematic on GTS though - git isn't installed and dealing with packages installed by other users is problematic.
+This is problematic on GTS though - git isn't installed and dealing with packages installed by other users is problematic due to permissions.

 install to a virtualenv instead: